davidsantoso/markety/README.md

 # Markety
 Easily integrate with the Marketo SOAP API to find and update leads.

 This gem is a fork of the original Marketo gem but has been updated to work with Sevon 2.3.0.
-Note that there is a nori dependency issue with it requiring < 1.6.
-If you're already running nokogiri 1.6 then you'll probably run into problems when you run bundle install.
+Note that there is a Savon dependency issue with it requiring < 1.6.
+If you're already running nokogiri 1.6 then you'll probably run into problems when you execute bundle install.
+Unfortunately I can't think of a fix until the rubygems account for Savon is updated to the [version 2](https://github.com/savonrb/savon/tree/version2) branch.

+Here's a link to the specific [issue](https://github.com/savonrb/savon/issues/487).

 ## Install
 Markety is available through Rubygems and can be installed via: